AI for UK

 Predictive maintenance

 Cheap sensors on the spindles, motors and compressors that cost you when they go.
-The model flags the change before the part actually fails.
+The model flags the change before the part fails.
 Beverston Engineering's Made Smarter case study is the one most people get pointed at first.

 Vision-based QC